 - In the Rockman Zero manga, Zero has this in the form of an energy conservation mode.
 It also takes away his helmet and weapons.

-- Animorphs had a variant of this when Rachel morphed starfish and was split into two Rachels.
+- A variant occurred when Rachel morphed starfish and was split into two Rachels.
 Her 'Nice Rachel' side was this trope, weak, scared, freezing up under stress, not good for much of anything.
 However, unlike most examples of this trope, her 'Bad Rachel' side was just as big a liability because she couldn't think of anything more complex than "hit it till it falls over".
 Both of them realized that as much as they didn't like the other, they needed each other.
 They worked together, and eventually recombined of their own free will.

 - Interestingly, "Nice Rachel" is the one who got her sense of duty, which helped counteract this trope and kept her from slipping completely into Good Is Impotent - much as she hated to fight, she had a duty to defend the Earth and her friends, so she had to.